 You need to be aware of how the voiceover is going to sound.
 A few tips to test this:

-- Read your script aloud in one take.
+- Read your video script aloud in one take.
 This helps you catch anything that causes even a momentary stumble.
 Until you can read smoothly in one take, rewrite, rewrite, and rewrite.

 - Run your script through a program to check its voiceover read time.
 When you’re familiar with the content, you tend to speed up while reading.
 Professional voice over actors know how to maintain a steady rhythm.

 Example: The Experience the Power of a Bookbook™ spot from Ikea, a spoof of tech product announcements, nails the dialogue both in the delivery and in the language used.

-8) Get Feedback
+Step 9: Get Feedback

 Whether you go through your script twice or a dozen times, it’s still only been you at the helm.
 That surely allows for mistakes.
-You need fresh eyes on your script, whether it’s to proof or punch up.
+You need fresh eyes on your video script, whether it’s to proof or punch up.

 Handing off your script to someone else will either reinforce your confidence or reinforce your narrative with outside perspective.
 It’s a win-win.